- Comparing the environmental impacts of single-use bioreactors vs. stainless steel

-Comparing the environmental impacts of single-use and stainless steel bioreactors
+Comparing the environmental impacts of single-use bioreactors vs. stainless steel

 Single-use plastics for consumer products have long been the bane of the environmental movement, with grocery bags and straws as obvious examples.
 Single-use plastics in bioprocessing, however, provide significant environmental advantages compared to the stainless steel alternatives.
 In addition to providing pharmaceutical companies with flexible, scalable solutions, single-use bioprocessing equipment has proven to be a much more environmentally-friendly option than reusable stainless steel bioreactors.
 This holds true for scales ranging from small pilot facilities to 20,000 L bioreactor skids.